Rusalka (opera): Act 1

 Three wood sprites tease the water goblin, Vodník, ruler of the lake.
-Rusalka, the water nymph, tells her father the water goblin that she has fallen in love with a human prince who comes to hunt around the lake, and she wants to become human to embrace him.
+His daughter Rusalka, a water nymph, tells him that she has fallen in love with a human prince who comes to hunt around the lake, and she wants to become human to embrace him.
 He tells her it is a bad idea, but nonetheless steers her to a witch, Ježibaba, for assistance.
-Rusalka sings her "Song to the Moon", asking it to tell the prince of her love.
+Rusalka sings her "Song to the Moon," asking it to tell the prince of her love.
 Ježibaba tells Rusalka that, if she becomes human, she will lose the power of speech and immortality; moreover, if she does not find love with the prince, he will die and she will be eternally damned.
 Rusalka agrees to the terms and drinks a potion.
 The prince, hunting a white doe, finds Rusalka, embraces her, and leads her away, as her father and sisters lament.